mapeditor/tiled/docs/manual/scripting.rst

 .. warning::

-    Since Tiled 1.7, project-specific extensions are only enabled by default for projects you created.
+    Since Tiled 1.7, project-specific extensions are only enabled by default for new projects you save from Tiled.
 When opening any other project, a popup will notify you when the project has a scripted extensions directory, allowing you to enable extensions for that project.

     Always be careful when enabling extensions on projects you haven't created, since extensions have access to your files and can execute